Graphmax for Text Generation: Experiments

-We represent a corpus as a directed graph with the words as vertexes and the concurrent order between the current word and the next word as an edge.
+\paragraph{Graph Construction} We conceptualize a corpus as a directed graph, wherein the vertices represent individual words, and the edges denote the sequential relationship between two adjacent words in a sentence.
 The direction of each edge is determined by the word link of a 2-gram.
-We then tally the frequency of the 2-grams appeared in our corpus as the weights of the corresponding edge.
-This representation is intuitive as it captures the natural way of expression.
-The graphs are constructed from two online review datasets: the Amazon item review and Yelp food/restaurant review.
-We choose to construct the word concurrent graph based on the food/restaurant review or the e-commerce review because the styles of these text data are very special and significantly different from the general form of the text.
-The style of the online review language prefers to using more oral phrases, shorter sentences, and internet slang.
-Such characteristics of review text make it more convenient to compare the local fluency of the proposed model with others.
+We then tally the frequency of the 2-grams appeared in our corpus as the weight of the corresponding edge.
+This graphical representation intuitively captures the natural flow of expression.